 - If there is praise, the praise is about the learner’s effort not his or her intelligence or personality traits.
 This helps build what Carol Dweck calls a development mindset.

-It helps the learner see his or her progress toward a goal.
+It helps the learner see his or her progress toward the goal.
 This can be very motivating.

 It is delivered close the event that led to the feedback.
 If feedback is delivered well after the event, it could be irrelevant.
 Or the gap in time might mean that the individual doesn’t completely understand the feedback.